lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-tags.md

 4. Select **Submit** to create the tag.

-   Once you have created a tag on AEM instance, the tag will be available to be attached to an asset (using Properties section or Manage Tags section of that asset).
+   Once you have created a tag on [!DNL AEM] instance, the tag will be available to be attached to an asset (using Properties section or Manage Tags section of that asset).

-5. **Publish the tag to Brand Portal**.
+5. **Publish the tag to [!DNL Brand Portal]**.

-   Go to **AEM Tags** console (Tools | Tagging | AEM Tags), select the desired tag and Publish to **Brand Portal**.
+   Go to **[!DNL AEM] Tags** console (Tools | Tagging | [!DNL AEM] Tags), select the desired tag and Publish to **[!DNL Brand Portal]**.

 6. **Attach the tag to an asset (or collection)**.

    Select an asset (or collection), and attach the desired tag using Properties section or Manage Tags section of that asset.
-To know more about how to assign tags to assets in AEM Assets, refer [use tags to organize assets](https://helpx.adobe.com/experience-manager/6-5/assets/using/organize-assets.html#Usetagstoorganizeassets).
+To know more about how to assign tags to assets in [!DNL AEM] Assets, refer [use tags to organize assets](https://helpx.adobe.com/experience-manager/6-5/assets/using/organize-assets.html#Usetagstoorganizeassets).

-7. **Publish assets (or collections) to Brand Portal**.
+7. **Publish assets (or collections) to [!DNL Brand Portal]**.
-   When you publish an asset (or collection) to Brand Portal, the attached tag is also available on Brand Portal.
+   When you publish an asset (or collection) to [!DNL Brand Portal], the attached tag is also available on [!DNL Brand Portal].

-   To see the attached tag on the respective asset (or collection) in Brand Portal, log in to Brand Portal and select the asset, under Properties section you will see the attached Tag.
+   To see the attached tag on the respective asset (or collection) in [!DNL Brand Portal], log in to [!DNL Brand Portal] and select the asset, under Properties section you will see the attached Tag.

 ## Search Promote {#search-promote}

-AEM Assets Brand Portal allows you to make specific assets come as the top results for searches based on a keyword tag.
+[!DNL AEM] Assets [!DNL Brand Portal] allows you to make specific assets come as the top results for searches based on a keyword tag.

 To elevate an asset for a search keyword, follow these steps:

-1. Open the **Properties** page of an asset on AEM author instance.
+1. Open the **Properties** page of an asset on [!DNL AEM] author instance.
 2. Go to **Advanced** tab.
 3. In **Search Promote** within **Elevate for search keywords** section, select **Add** to add the search keywords or tags.

    ![](assets/search-promote.png)

 4. Save the changes.
-5. Publish the asset to Brand Portal.
+5. Publish the asset to [!DNL Brand Portal].
-6. Log in to Brand Portal.
+6. Log in to [!DNL Brand Portal].
 View **Advanced** tab in **Properties** section of the asset.
 Note that the **Search Promote** keyword is also visible in the Properties of that asset.